zloywolk/imap-to-discord/README.md

 }
 ```

-You have have as many sources of as many types as you want with any desired unique name.
+You can have as many sources of as many types as you want with any desired unique name.

 Every `IMAP` source supports the following configuration options: